JakubStachh/Rust-Projects-WIP/README.md

 #### You can use [Programiz Complier](https://www.programiz.com/rust/online-compiler/) or similar online compliers to run the code

 #### But if you're using e.g. Windows Powershell you should:
+- Make sure you have Rust installed.
+You can install it using [Rustup](https://rustup.rs/):
 - Download the code
 - Unpack the zip file
 - Find the `Rust-Projects-main\Rust Projects`